Ontario

 -

-Sparta, Ontario
+The History of Sparta, Ontario

 Sparta, Ontario, was once a flourishing settlement in Yarmouth County known as "The Corners."
 The Attawandaron (Neutrals) was the first group in the region alongside the Haudenosaunee and Algonquin peoples.
 The village of Sparta was established in 1813 when Jonathan Doan travelled down Lake Erie by flat-bottomed barge to Kettle Creek looking for a safer place to start a Quaker settlement.